stakewise/v3-operator/README.md

 ```

 ### Step 2.
 Create validator keys

-Next, run the `create-keys` command to kickstart the deposit data and validator keystores creation process, making sure
+Next, run the `create-keys` command to derive validator keystores from the mnemonic:
-you have your newly created mnemonic to hand:

 ```bash
 ./operator create-keys